Pension in the USA: terms, amounts and facts you need to know

 On the subject: 4 social security traps in the US and how to avoid them

-This does not mean that there is no good reason to wait - ideally even up to 70 years, if possible.
-If Social Security will make up the majority of your retirement income, the larger waiting checks you get will have value for your quality of life in old age.
+That doesn't mean there isn't a good reason to wait—ideally even until you're 70, if you can.
+If Social Security will make up a larger portion of your retirement income, the larger checks you'll receive as a result of waiting will be valuable for your quality of life as you age.

 7. You can still get survivor's benefit even after you remarry